Datavisualiatie-UGent/project-dv25-1/src/pages/lifestyle.md

 Dieting is never easy, and each age groups has different challenges.
 The five pie charts highlight the most common dieting struggles faced by people at the different stages of life.
-Each chart represents a distinct age group, capturing how challenges evolve with age and lifestyle.
+Each chart represents a distinct age group, capturing how challenges evolve with age.

 ```js
 const diet_chart_15_18 = view(diet_barriers_chart(lifestyle_data, "15 to 18", age))